 Are deepfakes the future of fake news?

-It doesn’t take too much imagination to see a world leader, or an election candidate, becoming the victim of a deepfake video.
+A world leader, or an election candidate, could easily become the victim of a deepfake video.

 A well-timed and believable release could do untold damage to the person’s reputation, and potentially swing voting decisions in a major way.